learnk8s/learnk8s.io/src/troblueshooting/content.md

 app3-76f9fcd46b-xbv4k   1/1   Running           1         47h
 ```

-In the above session, the first two Pods aren't _Running_ and _Ready_.
+In the above session, the last Pod is _Running_ and _Ready_ — however, the first two Pods are neither _Running_ nor _Ready_.

 _How do you investigate on what went wrong?_

 There are four useful commands to troubleshoot Pods:

-1. `kubectl logs <pod name>` is helpful to retrieve the logs of the container
+1. `kubectl logs <pod name>` is helpful to retrieve the logs of the containers of the Pod
-1. `kubectl describe pod <pod name>` is helpful to retrieve a list of events associated with the Pod
+1. `kubectl describe pod <pod name>` is useful to retrieve a list of events associated with the Pod
-1. `kubectl get pod <pod name>` is helpful to extract the YAML file stored in Kubernetes
+1. `kubectl get pod <pod name>` is useful to extract the YAML definition of the Pod as stored in Kubernetes
-1. `kubectl exec -ti <pod name> bash` is helpful to run an interactive session within the container
+1. `kubectl exec -ti <pod name> bash` is useful to run an interactive command within one of the containers of the Pod

 _Which one should you use?_